Choosing Your Plot

-Conservation trail access is preserved, as well as the overall peaceful nature of the forest this way.
+Conservation trail access is preserved, which allows you to connect with nature, as well as the overall peaceful nature of the forest.

 For the plotting of the burial sites, use of GPS markers allows for individuals to have an exact point for their loved one's tree, and for the program to have a way to plan what trees grow best near each other.
 This also allows for proper stewardship of the Life Forest®.

-Burial plots associated in QGIS are linked in essentially a spreadsheet format, with the typical burial information from a traditional cemetery, but with the additional capability of linking to static hyperlinks for obituaries or memorials and photos of the loved one, if a family desires.
+Burial plots associated in QGIS are linked in a spreadsheet format, with the additional capability of linking to static hyperlinks for obituaries or memorials and photos of the loved one, if a family desires.